-Rare Asahi (gas blowback) MG34 complete with anti-aircraft site.
+Very rare Asahi (gas blowback) MG34 complete with drum magazine and leather carry sling.

 The Maschinengewehr 34, or MG34, was a German machine gun first issued in 1934, considered by many to be the first modern general-purpose machine gun.
 It was used as the primary infantry machine gun during the 1930s, and remained as the primary tank and aircraft defensive weapon.
 It was intended that it would be replaced in infantry service by the related MG42, but there were never enough of the new design to go around, and MG34s soldiered on in all roles until the end of World War II.

 The MG34 was designed primarily by Heinrich Vollmer from Mauser Werke, based on the recently introduced Rheinmetall designed Solothurn 1930 (MG30) that was starting to enter service in Switzerland.
 The principle changes were to move the feed mechanism to a more convienient location on the left of the breech, and the addition of a shroud around the barrel.
 Changes to the operating mechanism improved the rate of fire to between 800 and 900 RPM.